 adb connect 100.115.92.2:5555

-If the Terminal shows “Permission Denied” or “Command Not Found” error then run the below command and then try again with the adb connect command mentioned above.
+8. If the Terminal shows “Permission Denied” or “Command Not Found” error then run the below command and then try again with the adb connect command mentioned above.

-Install Android App on Chrome OS
+Install Android APK on Chromebook

-6. Now, go ahead and download the Android APK that is not available on the Play Store and move it to Linux files.
+1. Now that you have set the foundation, go ahead and download the Android APK that is not available on the Play Store and move it to Linux files.
 For example, I have downloaded the Firefox APK to install on my Chromebook without Developer Mode.

 adb install firefox.apk

-8. Now, open the app drawer and you will find the Android app that you just installed.
+4. Now, open the app drawer and you will find the Android app that you just installed.
 Keep in mind, the Android app is using its ART (Android Run Time) framework and not running in a Linux container.
 So, the performance is great and similar to other apps downloaded from the Play Store.
 Enjoy!

 Install Any Android App on Your Chromebook

 So that was all from our side.
-If you want to learn more hacks about Chromebooks and Chrome OS then stay tuned with us as we bring some interesting guide for you in the coming days.
-As for now, we have covered the best Chrome OS apps in a detailed article so check that out.
+If you want to learn more hacks about Chromebooks and Chrome OS then stay tuned with us as we bring some interesting guides for you in the coming days.
+As for now, we have covered the best Chrome OS apps and Chromebook games in detailed articles so check that out.